torproject/stem/docs/tutorials/mirror_mirror_on_the_wall.rst

   FetchDirInfoEarly 1
   FetchDirInfoExtraEarly 1

+  # Tor doesn't need all descriptors to function.
+In particular...
+  #
+  #   * Tor no longer downloads server descriptors by default, opting
+  #     for microdescriptors instead.
+  #
-  # If you aren't actively using Tor as a client then Tor will eventually stop
+  #   * If you aren't actively using Tor as a client then Tor will
-  # downloading descriptor information that it doesn't need.
-To prevent this
+  #     eventually stop downloading descriptor information altogether
+  #     to relieve load on the network.
+  #
+  # To download descriptors regardless of if they're needed by the
-  # from happening set...
+  # Tor process or not set...

   FetchUselessDescriptors 1

-  # Tor no longer downloads server descriptors by default, opting for
-  # microdescriptors instead.
-If you want Tor to download server descriptors
-  # then set...

-  UseMicrodescriptors 0

   # Tor doesn't need extrainfo descriptors to work.
 If you want Tor to download
   # them anyway then set...